GlamRing/accountservice/README.md

 ## Usage on Linux
-Skip steps 1-2 after f
+Skip steps 1-2 after first usage
+To use k